How to Build: Door & Window Openings

 The Vbuck system includes the 16’ planks, outside and inside corner connectors, and corner braces.
 Vbuck corner braces are optional; plywood triangles will work well too.

-When assembling vinyl bucking, use foam adhesive to seal the open end channels.
+Finally, when assembling vinyl bucking, use foam adhesive to seal the open end channels.
 This will prevent concrete from entering the channels and maintain a dead air space between the exterior and the concrete.

 When using wood for bucks, BuildBlock recommends 2×6, 2×8, 2×10 or 2×12 treated lumber as the best choice.
 The outside dimension of the BuildBlock 11” form is closest to 2×12 dimensional lumber.
 You can rip 2X material to fit the forms whether you place your bucks inside the foam cavity or to the outside of the blocks.